little-world/rust-course/projecta/03-string-interning.md

 ---

 ### Milestone 4: Add Statistics Tracking

-**Goal**: Add comprehensive statistics to measure interner effectiveness and understand allocation patterns.
+ Add comprehensive statistics to measure interner effectiveness and understand allocation patterns.

-**Why This Milestone Matters**:

 As we learned in Milestone 3, `Cow` isn't the ideal way to track string interner performance.
 What we really need is **aggregate statistics** that answer questions like: